dimaslz/navtree/README.md

 ## How to use
 * Install the extension
 * Navigate to a GitHub repo.
-* Click the new icon in the bottom-right corner or use the `CTRL+E` keyboard shortcut.
+* Click the new icon in the bottom-right corner, click on extention icon or use the `CTRL+E` keyboard shortcut.
 * NavTree pops up
 * To close the overlay
-* To exit, click on the icon again or use `ESC`.
+* To exit, click on the icon again, click on extention icon to use manually or use `ESC`.

 ## Caveats
 * This a quick n' dirty proof of concept.
 The extension is using the free GitHub API quota.
 If you make heavy use of it, it may get blocked for a day.
 I'll add GitHub authentication sometime in the future to prevent this.